-- Engagement – with a range of stakeholders in relation to the benchmark design, its scoring methodology and follow-up engagement;
+- Engagement– we engage with a range of stakeholders in relation to the benchmark design, its scoring methodology and follow-up engagement;

-- Verification – a public and fair scoring process with verification of the results;
+- Verification– we have developed a public and fair scoring process with verification of the results;

-- Governance – a governance structure that ensures the surveyor is independent from the survey respondents;
+- Governance– our governance structure ensures that we are independent from the survey respondents;

-- Advocacy – ensuring the benchmark is used as a tool to encourage improvement across a range of participating and non-participating organisations;
+- Advocacy– the benchmark is used as a tool to encourage improvement across a range of organisations;

-- Trends – publishing repeated benchmark ‘editions’ that would encourage improvement and build engagement over time;
+- Trends– we publish repeated benchmark editions that encourage improvement and build engagement over time;

 Investor Engagement Manager - ShareAction